Selected Work

 Multilingual Survey Response Classification

-Context: A Scandinavian research institution required automated classification of open-ended survey responses collected across four languages to enable large-scale comparative analysis.
+Context: A Scandinavian research institution required automated classification of open-ended survey responses collected across six countries to enable large-scale comparative analysis.

-Methods: sBERT, LLM inference, multilingual NLP, F1 validation, Python, R
+Methods: LLM inference, multilingual NLP, F1 validation, Python, R

 RAG-Based Course Assistant for Higher Education